- 24+ Best Webinar Software Platforms For Every Business in 2024 (Ranked & Reviewed) - November 11, 2023

 What You Need to Consider When Picking a Webinar Software

 One of the most obvious factors when it comes to choosing a webinar software is pricing.
 You want to save your company money without sacrificing quality.
 There are many webinar tools out there that have a lot of features while being reasonably priced.
 Small businesses and agencies have a lot of options when it comes to picking an excellent webinar tool.
 You might have to fork over a bit more if you want to invite more people to your webinars though.
+In this comparison, I think Zoom is probably the best bang for your buck for teams.

-Number Of Panelists/Presenters
+2. Number of Panelists/Presenters

 Who will be presenting with you?
 Do you anticipate that you will often have joint venture webinars or multiple people from your team joining you as a presenter?
 Not all webinar tools have the ability to host more than 1-2 presenters, so that will cut down on the webinar tools you can use.
 You never want to overcrowd your screen or have too many cooks in the kitchen.
 If you don’t anticipate needing more than a few presenters on a week to week basis, don’t get a more expensive plan just in case.
 If the webinar tool you use happens to have multiple presenters though, the more, the merrier.

-Number Of Attendees You Anticipate
+3. Number of Attendees You Anticipate

 As you scale your webinars, more people will join your webinars.
 You want your webinar software to be able to increase with you.
 When picking a webinar tool, think about how many attendees your webinar tool can hold at the highest level.
 You may never need that may attendees at once, but you may not want to host your webinars on a platform that limits your long-term growth and potential.
 If you are okay with eventually moving webinar platforms, though, you can pick the most cost-effective platform as you are just beginning.